-“I graduated with a Bachelor of Criminal Justice in 2019.
+“I graduated with a Bachelor of Criminal Justice.
 I lot of people defer or drop out of the Bachelor of Criminal Justice when they are offered a place with the New South Wales Police Force, but I didn’t want to have a half-finished degree.
 While doing my degree I started working at Charles Sturt and began to research the Master of Terrorism and Security Studies.
 Then I decided to just go for it.
 On my graduation day [for the Bachelor of Criminal Justice] I got an offer for the master’s.”

 The new dream?

 “Counter terrorism (intelligence based) with the Australian Federal Police.
 I always wanted to get into counter terrorism.
 So, to have a specialisation to do in a master’s, that was everything I was looking for.”

 As promised, here’s another early offer to university option